alivolkansahin/Project2_Blog_SpringBootExample/src/exceptioncodes.md

 ### Exception Type 55XX -> Dto Layer Exceptions
     5501 --> METHOD ARGUMENT NOT VALID EXCEPTION
-    The error thrown when data transfer object annotations cannot be validated in controller layer with @Valid annotation (ex. @NotBlank field received as blank from frontend form) It throws an "HTTP Code 400 Bad Request" error to frontend.
+    The error thrown when data transfer object annotations cannot be validated in controller layer with @Valid annotation
+    (ex. @NotBlank field received as blank from frontend) It throws an "HTTP Code 400 Bad Request" error to frontend.

 ### Exception Type 56XX -> Entity Layer Exceptions
     5601 --> CONSTRAINT VIOLATION EXCEPTION
     The error thrown when data is received from frontend passed dto annotations but is not suitable for the annotations used in responsible entity class, therefore hibernate transaction actions cannot be completed.
     (ex. @PasswordDigitValidation, password field recevied without containing any digits.
     It throws an "HTTP Code 400 Bad Request" error to frontend.